Reduced relaxed micromorphic modeling of harmonically loaded metamaterial plates: investigating boundary effects in finite-size structures: The relaxed micromorphic model: a reduced version for dynamics

 where $A_{\rm Ti}$ and $A_{\rm tot}$ are respectively the area of Titanium and the total area (including the voids) of the unit cell, $\omega_{\rm p}$, $\omega_{\rm r}$, $\omega_{s}$, and $\omega_{ss}$ are the cut-off frequencies, namely the frequencies for a vanishing wavenumber $k=0$, $\kappa_{\rm Macro}$, $\mu_{\rm Macro}$, and $\mu_{\rm Macro}^*$ are the \textit{macro-parameters}, which represent the stiffness of the microstructured material for the long-wavelength limit and can be obtained thanks to the relations of the slope (wave speed) for $k=0$ of the acoustic branches of the dispersion curves (or with classical static test with periodic boundary conditions), while $L_{\rm c}$ is the length of the side of the unit cell, i.e. $L_{\rm c}=0.02$ m.

 As already remarked, the remaining 8 parameters $\kappa_{\rm m}$, $\mu_{\rm m}$, $\mu_{\rm m}^*$, $\mu_{\rm c}$, $\overline{\kappa}_\gamma$, $\overline{\gamma}_1$, $\overline{\gamma}_1^*$, and $\overline{\gamma}_2$ are obtained by minimizing the distance between the dispersion curves obtained via Bloch-Floquet analysis and the ones of the equivalent reduced relaxed micromorphic model through a fitting procedure (for more details see \cite{voss2023modeling}).
-All the material parameters of the reduced relaxed micromorphic model characterising the microstructured material of Fig.~\ref{fig:unit_cell} are summarised in Table~\ref{table:microp}, and the plots of the two sets of curves are shown in Fig.~\ref{fig:Collet_DC}.
+All the material parameters of the reduced relaxed micromorphic model characterising the microstructured material of Fig.~\ref{fig:unit_cell} are summarised in Table~\ref{table:microp}, and the plots of the two sets of curves are shown in Fig.~\ref{fig:Collet_DC}.\footnote{The dispersion curves depicted in Fig.~\ref{fig:Collet_DC} represent the first 6 modes of an infinite metamaterial constituted by a periodic repetition of the unit cell in Fig. \ref{fig:Collet_DC}: yellow curves are associated to pressure modes, while red curves represent shear modes.
+For a direction of propagation of 45° the acoustic shear and pressure mode are almost superimposed, and the same is for the shear and pressure optic modes starting around 2000 Hz.
+The band gap region is highlighted with a light brown color.
+Clearly, the full microstructured system may exhibit an infinite number of modes when increasing frequency.
+On the other hand, the considered micromorphic model can only reproduce the first six of these modes.
+To introduce higher frequency modes also in the micromorphic modeling framework, extra micro-related degrees of freedom should be introduced with respect to the micro-distortion tensor $P$ alone.
+However, we are interested in this paper to the lower frequency behaviors of the considered metamaterial and, in particular, to the possibility of adequately describing dispersion and band-gaps in this frequency interval. }